Now that you’re settling in to your new home, there are some important things you need to consider. First Interstate recommends the following tips.

 1. Create a budget.

 The key to a good budget is including as much information as you can, so that you can adequately prepare and plan.
 It's important to keep accurate records of your spending so you can spot places to save money and know how much you can reasonably spend.
-First Interstate’s budget worksheet will help you document and categorize your expenses.

 2. Protect your property.

 Whether you’re a homeowner or a renter, you need insurance to protect your belongings.
 Check with your local insurance agent, you might be able to get a discount if you have things like dead bolt locks, an alarm system, or smoke detectors, or if you already have a policy with that company, like car insurance.
 Also, find out if you’re in a flood zone.
 If you’re concerned about flooding, you will need to purchase a separate flood insurance policy.
 Learn more at floodsmart.gov.

 Make sure all of the locks on your doors and windows work properly.
 If it makes you more comfortable, look into having an alarm system installed.
 Also, check your fire and carbon monoxide alarms once a month to be sure they’re working.
 If you have a dryer, clean the lint from the entire system, from the dryer to the exterior vent cap.
 Lint is extremely flammable and poses a fire risk.